-Jacques joined USVP in 2005 and focuses on fostering USVP position as an active investor in the Israeli market and in the IT markets in the U.S. He is working with several USVP companies such as Chute, Comilion, Diablo Technologies, HelloFax, Kilopass, Kenna Security, PLUMgrid, Qnovo, Quixey, SupplyFrame and ZypMedia.
+Jacques joined USVP in 2005 and focuses on fostering USVP position as an active investor in the Israeli market and in the IT markets in the U.S. He is working with several USVP companies such as Chute, Cato Networks, DMO, Kenna Security, Qnovo, SupplyFrame, Zerto and ZypMedia.
 Previously, he has advised several companies including ClearShape (acq.
 CDN), Dune Networks (acq.
 BRCM) and served as executive chairman of Certess (acq Springsoft) and Synfora (acq.
 SNPS).
 Before joining USVP, Jacques was President and CEO of Monterey Design Systems from 1999 until its acquisition by Synopsys (SNPS) in 2004.
-Prior to that, he founded and served as General Manager of Epic Design Technology, which went public in 1994 (EPIC) and became Vice President of Strategic Sales following its acquisition by Synopsys in 1997.
-Earlier in his career, Jacques held a number of research and management positions at IMEC in Leuven, Belgium, at IBM’s Scientific Center in Haifa, Israel and STMicroelectronics in Grenoble, France.
+Prior to that, he founded and served as General Manager of the European subsidiary of Epic Design Technology, which went public in 1994 (EPIC) and became Vice President of Strategic Sales following its acquisition by Synopsys in 1997.
+Earlier in his career, Jacques held a number of research and management positions at IMEC in Leuven, Belgium, at IBM’s Scientific Center in Haifa, Israel, and at STMicroelectronics in Grenoble, France.
 Fluent in English, French and Hebrew, Jacques is an active global participant in the industries and topics in which he is involved.
 He regularly speaks on the topics of international investing as well as IT and is often found speaking on panels within the U.S. and Israel.
-He holds a B.Sc. in computer engineering from Technion Israel Institute of Technology, and an M.S. and Ph.D. in computer engineering from Carnegie Mellon University and has published over 30 technical papers and holds one U.S. patent.
+He holds a B.Sc. in computer engineering from Technion Israel Institute of Technology, and a M.Sc. and Ph.D. in computer engineering from Carnegie Mellon University.
+He has published more than 30 technical papers and holds one U.S. patent.

 Mr. Goldman is the former chief financial officer of Yahoo!, Inc responsible for Yahoo!’s global finance functions including financial planning and analysis, controllership, tax, treasury and investor relations from October 2012 to June 2017.
 Prior to that, Mr. Goldman served as senior vice president, finance and administration, and chief financial officer of Fortinet, Inc. from September 2007 to September 2012.
 Mr. Goldman also serves on the board of directors of NXP Semiconductor, Trinet, RingCentral, GoPro, Inc. and other non-profit boards.